 Until such time as the much-vaunted but yet to materialize wave of bots shows up to enable another round of wage bill reductions, the new generation of executives is presented with a challenge.
 Quite simply, how will they continue to satisfy shareholder expectations without being able to depend on business process outsourcing and digital transformation as their predecessors were able to?

 It's a moment vaguely reminiscent of the 2010 transition of government in the UK when the incoming Chief Secretary to the Treasury found a note left for him by his predecessor.
 It read, “Dear Chief Secretary, there’s no money [left], kind regards and good luck!”

 Only in this case, the note to the new generation of executives from their outgoing predecessors reads, “there are no more jobs left to outsource, good luck!”

 But with Grove’s philosophy in mind, the new generation of executives need not be daunted.
 Because surely, no more jobs left to outsource constitutes a strategic inflection point if ever there was one, and therefore a moment that should be embraced as an opportunity.

-In this case, it is the opportunity for the new generation of executives to avoid the fate of having to spend their days publically proclaiming that the workforce is the source of all value while privately trying to fire as many of them as possible.
+In this case, it's the opportunity for the new generation of executives to avoid the fate of having to spend their days publically proclaiming that the workforce is the source of all value, while privately trying to fire as many of them as possible.
 Given the personal conflict that must go with having to play such a duplicitous role, one does not envy the job of a cost optimizer.

 Instead, the new generation of executives is free to pick up the torch from the executives who preceded the age of outsourcing.
 Like them, they are free to build enduring legacies they can be proud of based on being company builders.